tommywalsh/transit-guessr/README.md

 There are no tests, just manual testing.

 The transit operator that the game is played with is controlled using the `REACT_APP_TRANSITGUESSR_OPERATOR` env var.
-Current valid values are `mta` and `mbta'
+Current valid values are `mta`, `mbta` and `stm`.

 ## Contributing

-Feel free to contibute any change!
+Feel free to contribute any change!
 If you feel like making a contribution, some things I want to add are:

 1. Different "levels" (hard = no parks, easy = shows streets)
 2. More transit lines (Staten Island, LIRR, etc.)
 3. Perhaps different transit agencies!
-4. Any sorts of CSS or react improvments.
+4. Any sorts of CSS or react improvements.
 These aren't my area of expertise so lots of the code here is pretty bad